 To heat threaded steel studs for insertion into a plastic tail-light assembly at 450°F.

 To pre-heat the seam of a truck axle to over 300°F within 15 seconds for a welding application and maintain temperature within the welding zone

 A four-turn helical concentrating coil is specially designed to deliver uniform heat to the steel seat belt retraction gear.

 The c-lams are inserts for an automotive industry application.
 In production the robotic pick-and-place will occur for plastic overmolding after heating by induction.

 The power was turned on for five seconds and the part was monitored during heating and for 15 seconds after.

 The client had been using torches for preheating.
 However, due to process improvements thanks to new automation in their facility, torch heating became too slow.
 This resulted in a backlog that kept them from maximizing their throughput.

-To heat magnetic steel pistons for shrink fitting onto a chrome shaft; the client was using an unreliable handheld induction system and wanted a higher quality induction solution.
+Using induction for shrink-fitting magnetic steel pistons onto a chrome shaft; the client was using an unreliable handheld induction system and wanted a higher quality induction shrink-fitting solution.

 To heat steel wire embedded in rubber molding for a bonding application in the automotive industry